 Is the middle number in a group of numbers.
-Where a median income, for example, is given as \$26,000, it means that exactly half of the incomes reported are greater than or equal to \$26,000, and that the other half is less than or equal to the median amount.
+Where a median income, for example, is given as \$26,000, it means that exactly half of the incomes reported are greater than or equal to \$26,000, and that the other half are less than or equal to the median amount.
 Median incomes in the data tables are rounded to the nearest hundred dollars.
-With the exception of "Total Income", zero values are not included in the calculation of medians for individuals.
+Zero values are not included in the calculation of medians for individuals.